xcore/sw_avb/doc/config.rst

  * Other non-audio aspects.

 A control stack will link into the control thread to provide a bridge to the local control API.
-To aid implementation of this, a TCP/IP stack is provided.
+To aid implementation of this, a the XMOS TCP/IP stack can be used.
 A demonstration control API is provided for the XR-AVB-LC-BRD, for more details see [AttQS10]_.

 TCP/IP Stack